-- child's body,
+- The child's body,

-- the child's clothes, or
+- The child's clothes, and

-- the location of the alleged sexual acts.
+- The location of the alleged incident.

 - skin, or

-The absence of injuries or DNA can sometimes serve as evidence that any alleged penetration or sexual acts did not occur.
+Conversely, the absence of injuries or DNA can sometimes serve as evidence that any alleged penetration or sexual acts did not occur.

-Unbeknownst to the suspect, the cops are on the line with the accuser, recording the conversation, and guiding the accuser as to what to say.
+Unbeknownst to the suspect, the police are on the line with the accuser.
+They are recording the conversation and guiding the accuser as to what to say.
 This is known as a "pretext call."

 The point is to lure the suspect to respond in a way that would amount to at least a tacit admission of the wrongdoing.

 If the lewd acts with a child really did occur, and the suspect is a true pedophile, then chances are there are other victims out there.

-If the cops arrest the suspect and interview him in custody, they must first advise him of his Miranda rights.
+If the police arrest the suspect and interview him in custody, they must first advise him of his Miranda rights.
 And, of course, he must waive those rights and agree to speak to them about the allegations.

 If the suspect denies the alleged sexual contact, the police will often ask him to submit to a polygraph examination.
 These are conducted by a police polygrapher, usually at the station or at the jail.
 They are always voluntary; the police can't force the suspect to take the test.